-In actuality, for every individual who profits from no-risk matched betting, another ‘mug punter’ will waste free bets.
+For every individual who profits from no-risk matched betting, another ‘mug punter’ will waste free bets.
 Thanks to that, they allow bookmakers to earn.
-Here you can learn more about Mug betting.
+Here you can learn more about mug betting.

 When it comes to matched betting, the worst that can happen is that the bookmaker could close or restrict your account.
 This is known as being ‘gubbed’.